cvravi9/Benchmarking_SVCs/README.md

 #### 1.4.2.
 Comparision by vcftoolz
 Another tool to compare two vcf files is the "VCF Toolz" and the command is **"vcftoolz compare first-vcf second-vcf"**.
 With this tool, textual outcome along with the venn diagrams comparing snps and positions are obtained.

 ### 1.5.
-Filtering VCF File based on Somantic Status of Variant
+Filtering VCF File
-With respect to the comparision of the vcf files division of the base vcf file is divided into three categories based on Germline, Somatic and LOH.
-The command is **"bcftools view -i 'SS ~"2"' vcf-file"**.
+Each vcf file has five somatic status and for the comparisions, the main vcf file is divided into three sub-vcf files based on the somantic status division.
+The three categories of divisons are Germline, Somatic and LOH for which SS is 1, 2 & 3 respectively.
+To do this division, the command used is **"bcftools view -i 'SS ~"2"' vcf-file"**.

 ##### Meeting - 17-11-20